This post may contain affiliate links. Please read our disclosure policy.

 HOMEMADE CANDIED PECANS

-In a large bowl, whisk together the egg whites, granulated sugar, brown sugar, vanilla and cinnamon.
+- In a large bowl, whisk together the egg whites, granulated sugar, brown sugar, vanilla and cinnamon.
 Add the pecans and toss until they are fully coated.
-Spread the pecans onto the baking sheet in a single layer.
+Spread the coated pecans onto the baking sheet in a single layer.

-Bake in preheated for up to 30 minutes, stirring the pecans every 5 minutes and checking on them to ensure they don't over cook.
-I let mine cook the full 30 minutes, however oven temperatures vary and yours may be done MUCH sooner.
+- Bake in preheated for up to 30 minutes, stirring the pecans every 5 minutes and checking on them to ensure they don't over cook.
+I let mine cook the full 30 minutes because they are much less likely to burn on a baking stone compared to a metal baking sheet.
+Keep in mind that oven temperatures vary and yours may be done MUCH sooner.
 Trust your nose.
-Cool on the baking sheet for 10 to 15 minutes and be sure to stir a couple times as they cool so they don't stick together.
-Store in airtight container.
+If using sea salt, sprinkle small amounts on the hot nuts before they cool.